Wilderness Adventures in British Columbia & Yukon since 1988

 Our menu is designed to fulfill the nutritional needs of our expeditions.
 Lunches and dinners are diverse, often supplemented with fresh vegetables and local favourites.
 There is always enough food to offer seconds.
 Guests are often surprised and pleased with what we offer on our menu.
 We do accommodate special dietary needs.

 Transportation from Nanaimo and return, park user fees, sea kayaks, paddles, PFDs [life jacket], spray skirts, camping fees, cooking gear, camp stoves, meals/snacks/beverages on the expedition, tents, meal preparations, tarps, major first aid supplies, emergency radio or satellite phone, and professional guides.

 What Is Not Included

-Transportation to Comox, airport transfers, accommodation not included in itinerary, gratuities, meals not included in itinerary, personal gear, travel/medical/cancellation insurance.
+Transportation to Nanaimo, airport transfers, accommodation not included in the itinerary, gratuities, meals not included in the itinerary, personal gear, travel/medical/cancellation insurance.

 “I just wanted you to know my son and I have the most terrific time on the Pacific Orcas kayaking trip.
 Kris and Janet, our guides, were fantastic.
 They both had such a deep love of the country, respect for the whales, and genuine enthusiam, it was a real treat to have them as our guides.”